-On this OTN page, click the Content Integration Suite 10gR3 link and download the ContentIntegrationSuite\10gR3\20081218.zip file, which contains the API.
+On this OTN page, click the Content Integration Suite 10gR3 link and download the ContentIntegrationSuite_10gR3_20081218.zip file, which contains the API.

-10.3.3.4 Migrating Producer Registrations of Preconfigured Portlet Producers
+15.3.3.5 Migrating Producer Registrations of Preconfigured Portlet Producers

-If your WebCenter 10.1.3.x application uses portlets from preconfigured portlet producers like Web Clipping and OmniPortlet, then during migration port numbers of preconfigured portlet producers are updated.
+During migration, the port numbers of all preconfigured portlet producers (such as Web Clipping and OmniPortlet) are updated.
 All producer registrations from preconfigured portlet producers that existed in Oracle Application Server 10.1.3.x environment with port 6688 are migrated to port 7101.
-If you did not use default port numbers in your Oracle Application Server 10.1.3.x environment, then you must manually change those port numbers to appropriate port numbers.
+If you did not use default port numbers in your Oracle Application Server 10.1.3.x environment, you must manually change those port numbers to appropriate port numbers.